 PROGRAM APPROVED: This program meets the requirements of the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and is approved for 6 AASECT CE Credits.
 These CE Credits may be applied toward AASECT certification and renewal of certification.

 The Q&A panel is not included in the continuing education credits, which means that professionals who would like 6 CEs have the option of leaving after the last speaker preceding the Q&A panel.
-Having said that, the Q&A is everyone’s opportunity to ask any and all questions about any of the speakers talks, or anything […]Click for more information on 'Q&A Panel: Alt Sex and Resistance'
+Having said that, the Q&A is everyone’s opportunity to ask any and all questions about any of the speakers talks, or anything […]Click for more information on 'Q&A Panel: Alt Sex and Sexual Self-Reclamation'